DaseinPhaos/alter-intro-std-rs/text/fs-readme.md

 pub fn set_permissions<P>(path: P, perm: Permissions) -> Result<()> where P: AsRef<Path>
 ```

-This function would faile if `path` doesn't exist or the user lacks permissions to change the file.
+This function would fail if `path` doesn't exist or the user lacks permissions to change the file.

-Lastly, there is a function to canonicalize a path, the reuturned path will have all its intermediate components normlized, and symbolic links resolved:
+Lastly, there is a function to canonicalize a path, the returned path will have all its intermediate components normalized, and symbolic links resolved:

 ```ignore
 pub fn canonicalize<P>(path: P) -> Result<PathBuf> where P: AsRef<Path>